vitaliy-developer/info_from_the_hosts/README.md

-# The web application displays information from the server.
+# The web application displays information from the server

 My project on Docker Hub:
 * $ docker push vitaliy1303/web-app:latest